DorianDaimer/DorianDaimer.github.io/_pages/publications.md

 Papers
 ======
-{% for post in site.publications reversed%}
+{% for post in site.publications reversed %}
   {% if forloop.index0 == 1 %}
     Theses
     ======